 Influencers or brand ambassadors are also leveraged within custom-made product posts.
 British premium loafer specialists, Duke & Dexter, take this further by including @danielcordas in their updates and referencing that he’s their bespoke artist.
 He has over 30,000 followers on Instagram and focuses primarily on bespoke footwear.

 In the below example, Duke & Dexter have combined several aspirational elements - a customized shoe along with a range of paints and fabrics that emphasize endless creative options, along with the uniqueness of hand-painted designs by Daniel Cordas.

 A post shared by Duke & Dexter (@dukedexter) on

-Customisation – big opportunities for brands
+Customization – big opportunities for brands

-With men increasingly customising and personalising, brands should take this opportunity to exploit different ways of tackling the marketing of retail and luxury goods.
+With men increasingly customizing and personalizing, brands should take this opportunity to exploit different ways of tackling the marketing of retail and luxury goods.
 Brands are advised to look beyond the more generic and traditional approaches to targeting specific audiences, such as the luxury seekers tribe.
 Experiment with the interplay between events, social media marketing, storytelling, and even with diversifying your social media posts with exclusive hashtags used by consumers in the luxury domain.

-Customisation is one of the many trends we identified in our research on men’s fashion trends found on social media.
+Customization is one of the many trends we identified in our research on men’s fashion trends found on social media.
 Using social data helps brands develop content narratives, run targeted marketing campaigns, inform product development and reduce the cost of future marketing.